sanhaus/control-panel.en/help/subdomains-certificates/using/renewing-subdomain-certificate.md

 # Renewing a subdomain's SSL certificate {#renewing-subdomains-ssl-certificates}

+>[!CONTEXTUALHELP]
+>id="cp_add_ssl_certificate"
+>title="Add SSL certificate"
+>abstract="To add an SSL certificate, you need to generate a CSR, purchase the SSL certificate for your subdomains and install the Certificate Bundle."
+>additional-url="https://docs.adobe.com/content/help/en/control-panel/using/subdomains-and-certificates/renewing-subdomain-certificate.html#generating-csr" text="Generating a Certificate Signing Request (CSR)"
+>additional-url="https://docs.adobe.com/content/help/en/control-panel/using/subdomains-and-certificates/renewing-subdomain-certificate.html#installing-ssl-certificate" text="How to install a SSL certificate"

 >[!IMPORTANT]
 >
 >Subdomain delegation from the Control Panel is available in beta, and subject to frequent updates and modifications without notice.